Emergency Dental Care at our South Bay Pediatric Dentistry

 Also, if a primary tooth gets infected, it can infect the permanent tooth sitting in the jaw underneath it.
 The permanent tooth will then require treatment once it erupts.

 If your child gets an infected primary tooth or loses a tooth too early, we can help to prevent future problems.
-Call us today 424-999-5478 with any questions.
+Call the best pediatric dentist today 424-999-5478 with any questions.